 First broadcast in November 2017.
 Produced by Marya Burgess

 From the banks of the Thames to a history of women’s swimwear, welcome to an occasional series from Outdoor Swimmer magazine of authors reading from their books.
-In this episode we hear from Lara Maiklem author of Mudlarking; Tanya Shadrick, editor of Wild Woman Swimming by Lynn Roper; Jenny Landreth, author of Swell: A Waterbiography; and Anna McNuff author of 100 Adventures to Have Before You Grow Up.
+In this episode we hear from Lara Maiklem author of Mudlarking; Tanya Shadrick, editor of Wild Woman Swimming by Lynne Roper; Jenny Landreth, author of Swell: A Waterbiography; and Anna McNuff author of 100 Adventures to Have Before You Grow Up.
 Presented by Jonathan Cowie and Ella Foote.

 Charlotte Petts speaks to sculptor Jo Sweeting and writers Tanya Shadrick and Louisa Thomsen Brits about Foundle, a project reclaiming old dialect words by stone carving in the outdoors (from 32 minutes in).